-I'm Jenny, wife to my rocker, lawyer husband, Jared, and mother to Mr. E, Si-Guy and Atti-cakes.
+I'm Jenny, wife to my rocker, lawyer husband, Jared, and mother to the wonderful Evy, Mr. E, Si-Guy, Tuck and Mac.
 I parent deliberately, read vehemently, craft incessantly and enjoy every minute of it.
 Yes, I've got my hands full, full of happiness.

 Jared: Silas, come here.
 Silas: Me no Silas, me Si-la-guy!

 Silas (pointing to bone on the side of his ankle): Mommy, rock. in. my. foot.
 Me: It's not a rock, it's a bone.
 Silas (incredible distressed): Oh no!
 Mommy, BONE in my foot!

 Silas (when the sun went behind a cloud and the room got darker): Mommy, dark?
 Me: Ya, the sun just went behind a cloud.
 Silas, very sad: Mommy, me miss da sun.

 Silas (At 1:30 in the morning after he has been sleeping terrible due to a stuffed nose): Uh oh Me: What, is your nose broken?
 Silas: Yup, two them broken.

 Me (at dinner time): Eli, have you been wearing your t-shirt on backwards all day.
 Eli (without skipping a beat): No, but I've been wearing my underpants on backwards all day.